saltstack/salt/doc/topics/aws.rst

 EC2 Termination Protection
 ==========================

-AWS allows the user to enable and disable termination protection on a specific instance.
+EC2 allows the user to enable and disable termination protection on a specific instance.
 An instance with this protection enabled cannot be destroyed.
-The EC2 driver adds a show_term_protect action to the regular AWS functionality.
+The EC2 driver adds a show_term_protect action to the regular EC2 functionality.

 .. code-block:: bash